Guide to Utilization Management

 Freestanding Imaging Centers

-Compared to hospital-based imaging departments, freestanding imaging centers offer a number of advantages:
+Compared to hospital-based imaging departments, freestanding imaging centers balance savings with clinical appropriateness, and offer a number of value-based advantages:

-• Comparable diagnostic accuracy and radiologist interpretation quality to hospital-based imaging, with many centers accredited by the American College of Radiology.c
+• Comparable diagnostic accuracy and radiologist interpretation quality to hospital-based imaging, with many centers accredited by the American College of Radiology.33

 Office-based Infusion Centers